noec764/erpnext/docs/dooks/assets/asset-maintenance.md

 <!-- add-breadcrumbs -->
 # Asset Maintenance Management
-Dooks provides features to track the details of individual maintenance/calibration tasks for an asset by date, the person responsible for the maintenance and future maintenance due date.
+Dokie provides features to track the details of individual maintenance/calibration tasks for an asset by date, the person responsible for the maintenance and future maintenance due date.

-To perform Asset Maintenance in Dooks,
+To perform Asset Maintenance in Dokie,

   1. Enable Asset Maintenance.
   2. Create Asset Maintenance Team.